piotrneto/catchit-and-stewit/readme.md

 # Catch It & Stew It (Alpha)

+## Project Description

+This game is a hobby project and an initiativefor me to learn pygame and game development using AI.
+The IDE I'm using for this is [Cursor](https://www.cursor.com).

 ## Game Description

 Catch It & Stew It is an exciting action-strategy game that puts your reflexes and culinary skills to the test.
 In this unique cooking adventure: